Outdoor Herbivore's Food Model

-Most of us hikers share a deep appreciation for the natural world.
+Most of us hikers share a sincere appreciation for the natural world.
 This admiration beckons us outdoors into the serene landscape of the mountains, the foothills, the woods, and the sea.
 These places need us as much as we do them.
-The organic food movement aligns with our own views of treating mother earth in a responsible and sustainable way.
-As a result, Outdoor Herbivore is dedicated to farmers and producers who employ organic methods.
-We do not agree with altering plant seed; hence, we do NOT purchase GMO foods.
-The USDA organic label does not symbolize perfection, although, we believe it offers a better path to heal our planet, feed the world, and keep us healthy.
-Accordingly, Outdoor Herbivore is registered as an organic processor.
+The organic food movement aligns with our views of treating mother earth responsibly and sustainably.
+As a result, Outdoor Herbivore supports farmers and producers who employ organic methods.
+We disagree with altering plant seeds; hence, we do NOT purchase GMO foods.
+The USDA organic label does not symbolize perfection, although it offers a better path to healing our planet and keeping us healthy.
+Accordingly, Outdoor Herbivore is a registered organic processor.

-Consuming a diet based on natural, whole foods is key to staying healthy and strong, especially for hikers or athletes.
+A diet based on natural, whole foods is vital to staying active and healthy.
 Non-natural substances function as extra toxins for the body to remove and interfere with the body's ability to produce energy efficiently.
-Feeding your body clean foods will help keep your digestion and immune system operating at peak performance, so you can too.
+Eating clean foods will help keep your digestion and immune system at peak performance.

-The most wholesome foods we can consume come from plants.
-This is why we use only vegetarian ingredients.
-A plant food that is truly natural is by definition one that comes directly from a plant, unaltered.
-This means it should undergo little to no processing after picking.
-Unfortunately, food manufacturers flood us with packaged foods touting "natural" that are in fact unnatural.
-Many of these packaged foods are likely to contain artificial flavoring and color agents, additives, fillers, preservatives, and other intentional modifications to condition the food for cheaper manufacturing, bulk, a longer shelf life, and altered taste.
-Unfortunately, many backpacking foods fit these criteria.
+The most wholesome foods we consume come from plants.
+Natural plant foods are those coming directly from the plant, unaltered.
+In other words, it should undergo little to no processing after picking.
+Unfortunately, food manufacturers flood us with packaged foods touting "natural" that are unnatural.
+Many of these packaged foods are likely to contain artificial flavoring and color agents, additives, fillers, and other intentional modifications to condition the food for cheaper manufacturing, a longer shelf life, and altered taste.
+Unfortunately, many backpacking food brands fit these criteria.

 Packaged food can never be as good as fresh.
-All packaged foods require some processing, such as drying, to make them suited for storage.
+All packaged foods require some processing, such as drying, to suit them for storage.
 Outdoor Herbivore believes minimal processing is better.
 That is why we use whole grains that undergo limited processing.
-A less processed food may have a shorter shelf-life, but retains more nutrients for you.
+Although a less processed food may have a shorter shelf-life, it retains more nutrients.

-Any food product sealed up in a package loaded with ingredients to prolong its longevity and composition, improve its flavor, smell, appeal, and character, is probably not going to do that for you.
+Any food product sealed up in a package loaded with ingredients to prolong its longevity and composition and improve its flavor, smell, appeal, and character will not do that for you.

-Over 85% of our food ingredients originate within the United States.
+Over 75% of our ingredients are from North America, and most of our food ingredients originate within the United States.
+We make all of our meals in California, USA.

-Over 85% of our ingredients are from the U.S. with the exception of Quinoa, which comes from South America (Bolivia), Coconut (Philippines), Olive Oil (Europe), Chia Seed (Mexico), Cocoa (Peru) and a few spices, such as Ginger (Sri Lanka), Cardamom (Guatemala), Allspice (Guatemala), Cinnamon (Indonesia), Cayenne and Coriander (India).
-These particular plants & herbs produce a superior flavor when grown from the lands in which they originate.
-We purchase imported ingredients only from processors we trust, and certified organic and fair-trade if the option is available.
-Because China's manufacturing practices are notoriously questionable (given their history of producing tainted products), we do not purchase any ingredients coming from China.
-We recognize no country's manufacturing is perfect, but we feel this avoidance best honors your (and our own) concerns.
+We purchase imported ingredients only from processors we trust and certified organic and fair-trade if available.
+Because China's manufacturing practices are notoriously questionable (given their history of producing tainted products), we do not purchase food from China.
+We recognize no country's manufacturing is perfect, but this avoidance best honors your (and our own) concerns.